1st Armoured Division (United Kingdom): First El Alamein

 Operation Splendour, which called for the New Zealanders to seize the El Mreir depression with support from the 1st Armoured Division, followed.
 Planning for this operation coincided with Lumsden being wounded during an air attack and his replacement by Major-General Alexander Gatehouse who, due to undertaking prior duties, was absent from the planning sessions and was not informed of the situation when he arrived, leading to differing expectations of the division's role.
 In the early morning of 22 July, the New Zealanders reported the capture of their objectives and requested the 1st Armoured Division to move forward.
 The armoured brigades were ordered to be prepared to deal with German counterattacks but were not ordered to advance.
 Four hours later, as a repeat of 15 July played out for the infantry, the 1st Armoured Division spotted and engaged German tanks.
 Minor efforts to advance were thwarted by Axis anti-tank gunfire from positions believed to have been bypassed during the night assault and the tanks withdrew.
 During the day, Inglis fought with Gatehouse over the lack of armour intervention; Gatehouse said he had not been asked to provide support.

-Operation Manhood, the final action of the battle, started on 26 July with the division supporting Australian, British and South African infantry.
+On 22 July, Gatehouse was wounded.
+Brigadier Arthur Fisher took temporary command.
+Operation Manhood, the final action of the battle, started four days later, with the division supporting Australian, British, and South African infantry.
 The infantry night attack succeeded while the division conducted a night march to be in position at daybreak to repel German counterattacks.
 Reports, however, indicated minefields had not been cleared so at dawn on 27 July, the tanks were again not in a position to support the exposed infantry, and one Australian battalion and one British brigade suffered heavy losses.
-In the mid-morning, tanks started to pass through the gaps in the minefield but German anti-tank guns had been relocated and halted the division’s efforts.
+In the mid-morning, tanks started to pass through the gaps in the minefield but German anti-tank guns had been relocated and halted the division's efforts.
 Brigadier Frederick Kisch, the chief engineer of the Eighth Army, condemned the division for not doing more during this operation, stating gaps had been created but the division would not move until they were completely satisfied their tanks would not strike mines.
 According to Barr, this is set against a context of the division needing to conserve tanks and having run into mines in all previous actions.
 Barr wrote some of the gaps created during Manhood were completely clear, some were found to contain no live or dummy mines, and at least one had not been completely cleared.
 There was little coordination between the units clearing the minefields and with too few liaison officers, the division was not informed of the openings.
 Had they been aware, they could have been in position well in advance of the German attacks.
 The long-term outcome of this was for each formation to be given integrated engineer support for lifting mines, and the responsibility for lifting mines in the path of their advance without needing to rely on other units to do it for them.